sambacha/Caret/js/readme.rst

 sessions.js
 -----------

-Manages Caret's tabs, including all UI interaction with the tab bar and the process of adding or removing tabs.
+Manages Beacons's tabs, including all UI interaction with the tab bar and the process of adding or removing tabs.
 Exposes a number of methods and manipulating the tab structure.
 Most of the actual session code is loaded from the ``/sessions`` folder, to make the file more manageable.